Adult-Gerontology Acute Care Nurse Practitioner

 - Work with professional patients to gain hands-on experience with clinical exams such as the pelvic and prostate exams

-- Have classes once a week in order to fit your busy schedule
+- Have classes one day a week in order to fit your busy schedule

-- Be eligible to sit for Acute Care Nurse Practitioner certification exam (ANCC, AANP and American Association of Critical Care Nurses)
+- Be eligible to sit for Adult Gerontology Acute Care Nurse Practitioner certification exam (ANCC, AANP and American Association of Critical Care Nurses)

 - Receive a 30% tuition discount if you are already a registered nurse

-- Advanced pathophysiology, advanced pharmacology, and advanced health assessment / differential diagnosis specific for acute care nurse practitioners.
+- Advanced pathophysiology, advanced pharmacology, and advanced health assessment / differential diagnosis specific for adult gerontology acute care nurse practitioners.

 - Advanced nursing management, clinical skills (may include but not limited to: x-rays, 12-lead EKGs, suturing, intubation, ventilators, and chest tubes) and technology needed by critically ill individuals and their families.